jpzk/kafcache/README.md

 ## Use Memcached

+Memcached does not support binary keys, therefore the byte arraywill be serialized as hex string.
 For more information on Memcached have a look at its documentation on https://memcached.org/.

 ```
   val store = Stores